thorenscientific/documentation/docs/university/active_learning/efficiency_power_loss/index.rst

 |LTM8067_iout_vs_vin.png|

-<WRAP centeralign> Figure 18.
-LTM8067 Output Current vs. Input Voltage </WRAP>
+Figure 18.
+LTM8067 Output Current vs. Input Voltage

 Even with the BOB set to the minimum output of 3V, the 6.2 Ω power resistor will draw 440mA, requiring about 20V input voltage.
 Borrow a neighbor's 6.2Ω resistor and connect in series with your for a total load resistance of 13.6Ω, as shown in the schematic below.

 |ltm8067_schematic.png|

-<WRAP centeralign> Figure 19.
-LTM8067 Schematic </WRAP>
+Figure 19.
+LTM8067 Schematic

 Simulations of switching regulators are not as straightforward.
 Some aspects of the circuit's operation are modeled well - such as the control loop dynamics, and instantaneous voltages and currents.
 However, power loss mechanisms are not well modeled, so it is better to refer to the part's datasheet for measured results.
 The LTM8067 LTspice simulation is set up to show the turn-on transient waveforms by default.
 The green trace is the output voltage, and the red trace is input current - notice that current is drawn in "chunks" from the source, due to switching nature of the module.

 |ltm8067_waveform.png|

-<WRAP centeralign> Figure 20.
-LTM8067 Turn-on Transient </WRAP>
+Figure 20.
+LTM8067 Turn-on Transient

 However, we can still try extracting efficiency from the LTspice simulation.
 Disable the startup transient SPICE directives (right-click, set to "Comment") and enable the efficiency SPICE directives (right-click, set to "SPICE directive").
 Re-run the simulation, then view the SPICE error log.
 Results are shown in the figure below

 |ltm8067_efficiency.png|

-<WRAP centeralign> Figure 21.
-LTM8067 Efficiency(%) vs Input Voltage Simulation that MUST be Compared to Datasheet Curves </WRAP>
+Figure 21.
+LTM8067 Efficiency(%) vs Input Voltage Simulation that MUST be Compared to Datasheet Curves

 (Comparing with datasheet figure "Efficiency vs Load Current, VOUT = 3.3V" reveals that LTspice is optimistically high.)

 |ltm8067_bb.png|

-<WRAP centeralign> Figure 22.
-LTM8067 Breadboard Circuit </WRAP>
+Figure 22.
+LTM8067 Breadboard Circuit

 Construct the circuit on a solder-less breadboard.
 As with the LT3080 circuit, construction details matter.

 |LTM8067_breadboard.jpg|

-<WRAP centeralign> Figure 23.
-LTM8067 Construction and Connection Details </WRAP>
+Figure 23.
+LTM8067 Construction and Connection Details

 Power up the circuit and fill out the following data table: